-Tragedy of the Commons – this is when a communal resource is overused by individuals, each thinking that their actions won’t make a difference, however the collective impact is more than the resource can take and it is damaged or destroyed.
+This is when a communal resource is overused by individuals, each thinking that their actions won’t make a difference, however the collective impact is more than the resource can take and it is damaged or destroyed.
 This is a tragedy because, in seeking their own personal gain, members of the group ultimately hurt themselves.

-Bureaucracy – the administrative system governing any large institution, whether publicly owned or privately owned.
+The administrative system governing any large institution, whether publicly owned or privately owned.
 The term often has negative connotations, with people considering bureaucracies to be inefficient, and inflexible to individuals.

-Central Agora – this was the central public space in ancient Greek city-states and was the center of the athletic, artistic, spiritual and political life of the city.
+This was the central public space in ancient Greek city-states and was the center of the athletic, artistic, spiritual and political life of the city.
 The word agora is literally translated as “gathering place” or “assembly”.

-Crowdfunding – this is when a project or venture is funded by lots of people who each provide a small amount of money, this is normally done via the internet.
+This is when a project or venture is funded by lots of people who each provide a small amount of money, this is normally done via the internet.

-Mortgage – in most countries people need to take out a mortgage loan in order to purchase a property, there are normally very high interest rates and so you end up paying far more than the value of the property.
+In most countries people need to take out a mortgage loan in order to purchase a property, there are normally very high interest rates and so you end up paying far more than the value of the property.

-Detention Centre – somewhere people are detained, either in response to having committed a crime (a jail, prison or young person’s detention centre) or more unfairly (in the case of immigrants, political prisoners).
+Somewhere people are detained, either in response to having committed a crime (a jail, prison or young person’s detention centre) or more unfairly (in the case of immigrants, political prisoners).

-Dance Club – normally somewhere you go to have fun with your friends, but in Commonspoly it distracts you from focusing on the common good!
+Normally somewhere you go to have fun with your friends, but in Commonspoly it distracts you from focusing on the common good!

 We refer to these as inalienable goods as they are intrinsically connected with the commons and cannot be private or public.

-Coop (cooperative) – a group of people who work together to meet their common economic, social, and cultural needs and aspirations.
+A group of people who work together to meet their common economic, social, and cultural needs and aspirations.
 They often do this through an enterprise that is jointly owned and managed democratically by the group.

-Social Centre – this is a space used by the community for various not-for-profit activities (e.g. cafes, free shops, public computer access, legal collectives or providing a support network for minority groups).
+This is a space used by the community for various not-for-profit activities (e.g. cafes, free shops, public computer access, legal collectives or providing a support network for minority groups).

 A network for sharing resources or information from one person to another without the need for an external system.

-Eco-consumers Cooperative – a cooperative of environmentally conscious people who buy locally produced fruit and vegetables in small quantities so as to produce minimal waste.
+A cooperative of environmentally conscious people who buy locally produced fruit and vegetables in small quantities so as to produce minimal waste.

 A community-operated work space where people with common interests, often in computers and technology, can meet, socialise and collaborate.

-Urban Garden – a garden accessible by the whole community, enabling people without gardens to grow their own fruit and vegetables and providing a space for people to meet and interact with one another.
+A garden accessible by the whole community, enabling people without gardens to grow their own fruit and vegetables and providing a space for people to meet and interact with one another.

 These are all goods that relate to one’s physical and mental well-being.

-Elderly Home – a place that cares for older people.
+A place that cares for older people.

-Hospital – a place that cares for sick people.
+A place that cares for sick people.

-Sauna – somewhere people go to refresh their body and relax.
+Somewhere people go to refresh their body and relax.

-Sanatorium – a place that cares for people suffering from long term illnesses.
+A place that cares for people suffering from long term illnesses.

-Tennis Court – somewhere people go to play sport and interact with others.
+Somewhere people go to play sport and interact with others.

-Swimming Pool – somewhere people go to do some relaxing exercise and have fun.
+Somewhere people go to do some relaxing exercise and have fun.

-First Dates Social Centre – somewhere people go to socialise, and meet new people.
+Somewhere people go to socialise, and meet new people.

-Yoga – a mode of exercise that is beneficial for both the body and mind.
+A mode of exercise that is beneficial for both the body and mind.

-Bicycle – a mode of transport that reduces reliability on public transport and is also a form of exercise.
+A mode of transport that reduces reliability on public transport and is also a form of exercise.

 These are goods that have a positive impact on society but that cannot be measured physically.
 They often relate to the sharing of knowledge.

 This is somewhere with library facilities, public computer access, a hall for events, and a social space with newspapers, cards, and board games.

-School – somewhere students go to learn between the ages of 4 and 18.
+Somewhere students go to learn between the ages of 4 and 18.

-University – somewhere students who want to continue their studies after finishing at school will go to study further in a more specific area.
+Somewhere students who want to continue their studies after finishing at school will go to study further in a more specific area.

-Wikipedias – a source of free information that is provided by the general public and is accessible to everyone.
+A source of free information that is provided by the general public and is accessible to everyone.

-Bank – a space used to either store or borrow money.
+A space used to either store or borrow money.
 Banks will often provide mortgages or loans with very high interest rates.

 A centre with various digital fabrication tools (e.g. 3D printer, Computer-aided Design) allowing people to make anything they want or can imagine.

-Server – a computer programme or device that enables other programmes and computers to function.
+A computer programme or device that enables other programmes and computers to function.

-Multi Confessional Chapel – a place of worship that can be used by people of all religions.
+A place of worship that can be used by people of all religions.

 These are all goods that are related to the environment and caring for the environment

-Farm – somewhere that food is produced and that people from the city can visit to learn more about the origins of their food.
+Somewhere that food is produced and that people from the city can visit to learn more about the origins of their food.

-Sea Shore – the area where the sea meets the land, often this is somewhere very beautiful.
+The area where the sea meets the land, often this is somewhere very beautiful.

-Vegetable Garden – a place for people to grow their own fruit and vegetables.
+A place for people to grow their own fruit and vegetables.

-Park – a public space with trees and grass for when people want to spend time outside in a nice environment.
+A public space with trees and grass for when people want to spend time outside in a nice environment.

-Charging Station – a space used to charge electric cars.
+A space used to charge electric cars.
 These are better for the environment than cars that run on petrol or diesel.

-Old Quarry – somewhere that was once used to extract rocks and minerals from the ground.
+Somewhere that was once used to extract rocks and minerals from the ground.
 Old quarries are often visited by hikers and walkers.

-Forest – a natural woodland area, home to flora and fauna.
+A natural woodland area, home to flora and fauna.

-Tap Water – better for the environment than buying bottled water.
+Better for the environment than buying bottled water.

-River – a stream of water flowing from high ground to the sea.
+A stream of water flowing from high ground to the sea.
 Settlements have formed on the banks of rivers for thousands of years and so most capital cities will have a river running through them.

 These are all goods that related to the urban lifestyle.

-Electricity Infrastructures – public item used to provide everybody with electricity.
+Public item used to provide everybody with electricity.

-Market – somewhere people to go buy or sell things.
+Somewhere people to go buy or sell things.
 A market is normally formed of a selection of stalls.

-Theatre – somewhere people go for entertainment, where live plays (or musicals) are performed.
+Somewhere people go for entertainment, where live plays (or musicals) are performed.

-Abandoned Building – a building that is no longer in use and therefore no longer being cared for.
+A building that is no longer in use and therefore no longer being cared for.
 Squatters and protesters often take over abandoned buildings and turn them into common spaces (until they are evicted).

-Tram Circuit – a public transport infrastructure that reduces the number of people using cars.
+A public transport infrastructure that reduces the number of people using cars.

-Skate Park – somewhere people go to skate, cycle and rollerblade.
+Somewhere people go to skate, cycle and rollerblade.
 Skate parks provide a well-needed space for young people to socialise.

-Library – a public space that provides people with access to supplies they might not otherwise have (in particular books, newspapers and magazines, computer or internet access, toilets).
+A public space that provides people with access to supplies they might not otherwise have (in particular books, newspapers and magazines, computer or internet access, toilets).